vactum0/vasl/README.md

 # How requests are handled?
 1. Web requests are automatically handled by Python modules.
+2. Web requests are automatically handled by Perl modules.
-2. Web requests are automatically handled by Bash, Awk and Sed scripting modules.
+3. Web requests are automatically handled by Bash, Awk and Sed scripting modules.

 # Advantages of VASL
 1. VASL is fully automatic, it doesn't want user to wait and output false positive information but it fully provide useful